 The financial statements that a medium or large charity can submit differs according to whether it self-assesses as a ‘reporting entity’ or not.

-A charity that is not a reporting entity can choose to prepare SPFS and is required to apply, at a minimum, the following accounting standards:
+A charity that is not a reporting entity can choose to prepare Special Purpose Financial Statements (SPFS) and is required to apply, at a minimum, the following accounting standards:

 The ACNC encourages a charity that prepares SPFS to consider whether the application of a specific AAS is significant and material to its overall preparation of its annual financial report (for example, AASB 15 and AASB 1058).